cap-js/docs/java/cqn-services/remote-services.md

       name: "s4-business-partner-api"
 ```

-Remote Services use a CDS service definition from the CDS model as specification of the remote API.
-This API specification is required in order to properly translate CQN statements into respective OData V2 and V4 requests.
+Remote Services use a CDS service definition from the CDS model as a specification of the remote API.
+This API specification is required to properly translate CQN statements into respective OData V2 and V4 requests.

 By default the CDS service definition is looked up in the CDS model using the name of the _Remote Service_.